 Since the construction of Montgomery Point L&D, dredging has not been a problem in the study; however, if a cutoff occurs, sediment would transfer from the Arkansas to White River, typically during periods when the Mississippi River's stage was low.
 Also, low river stages would allow the White River to drain into the Arkansas River; thus causing shallow depths and frequent dredging to maintain the navigation depth.
+According to the Arkansas-White Cutoff, Letter Report Volume II of II, March 1987, the suspended sediment measurements at Little Rock were used to develop the sediment-discharge curve and then used to estimate the sediment load at the project site.
+The amount of sediment deposition has been verified as reasonable in the Arkansas-White River Evaluation Report.13 The estimated range of sediment deposition in the event of cut-off is 1.5 million to 2.7 million cubic yards.

-According to the Arkansas-White Cutoff, Letter Report Volume II of II, March 1987, the suspended sediment measurements at Little Rock were used to develop the sedimentdischarge curve and then used to estimate the sediment load at the project site.
-The amount of sediment deposition has been verified as reasonable in the Arkansas-White River Evaluation Report.14 The estimated range of sediment deposition in the event of cut-off is 1.5 million to 2.7 million cubic yards.
 Based on an average cost per cubic yard of as reported by the District's Operations Division for years 2012 through 2015 (\$13.02), and assuming a dredge material volume of 2.1 million cubic yards (median of 1.5 and 2.7), estimated dredging costs in the event of a breach is \$27.3 million.
+To incorporate uncertainty for costs of dredging, expenses for the contingency plan, and damages to Montgomery Point, the model applies a uniform probability distribution to the sum of each costs to yield cumulative distribution function as shown in Table 25.
+Maximum and minimum values for the simulation were plus and minus 25 percent of the mean.